Bharath12-eng/Movies-Web-Application/README.md

 This is a Movies Booking App that allows users to login, book movie tickets with seat numbers, and enables the admin to add movies to the website.

 #Frontend
-In this Project the Client Folder or the Frontend Part is there inside movies.
+In this Project the Client Folder or the Frontend Part is there inside movies folder.

 ## Features